 Nuclear power comes from nuclear fission

-Most power plants, including nuclear power plants, use heat to produce electricity.
-Power plants rely on steam from heated water to spin large turbines that generate electricity.
-Instead of burning fossil fuels to produce steam, nuclear power plants use heat produced during nuclear fission.
+Many power plants, including nuclear power plants, heat water to produce electricity.
+These power plants use steam from heated water to spin large turbines that generate electricity.
+Nuclear power plants use heat produced during nuclear fission to heat water.

 The uranium fuel is formed into ceramic pellets.
 Each ceramic pellet produces roughly the same amount of energy as 150 gallons of oil.
 These energy-rich pellets are stacked end-to-end in 12-foot metal fuel rods.
 A bundle of fuel rods, sometimes hundreds, is called a fuel assembly.
 A reactor core contains many fuel assemblies.